University of Gastronomic Sciences: Organization and structure

 The university's administration includes a rector, faculty council, board of directors, executive committee, administrative director, board of auditors, evaluation committee, and student representatives, each charged with a set of management duties.
 The board, who oversees the administrative and financial management of UNISG, nominates the Rector, who directs the university's academic and scientific activities.

 The faculty council includes all the full and associate professors, one representative of the researchers (assistant professors), and two student representatives.

 Campus

 The University of Gastronomic Sciences campus is in Pollenzo, a suburb of Bra, Italy.
 Bra is in the province of Cuneo, about 50 km south of Turin.

 In 1997, the property that includes the campus was one of a group added to the list of World Heritage Sites under the general name, "Residences of the Royal House of Savoy".
 Listed specifically as Castello di Pollenzo, the property covers 25.36 ha and lies within a buffer zone of 492.44 ha.
 The complex includes the Banca del Vino (wine bank), and the Albergo dell'Agenzia—a hotel with a restaurant—as well as the university.
 A recent addition to the complex is the Corte Albertina, home to the Pollenzo Food Lab.

 The university's administrative buildings and teaching spaces have been retrofitted to modern standards.

-Housing

-UNISG students live mainly in Bra.